safe-global/safe-docs/pages/sdk/protocol-kit/reference/safe.md

 })
 ```

-#### Using passkeys
+- The `signer` property

-A Passkey can be used as a signer to create an instance of the Protocol Kit.
+  A passkey object can be passed as a signer to initialize an instance of the Protocol Kit.

 ```typescript
 import Safe from '@safe-global/protocol-kit'